 "It already left."
 She smirked at her luck as Anderson muttered under his breath about the helicopter not returning for another couple of weeks.

 "What the hell am I going to do with you?"
 She thought the solution was simple.

 "You could always put me in a platoon Lt.
 Colonel."
 He seemed to stare at her for longer than required.

-It was through the circle of men with the smoky gray fog of smoke that she heard the brief conversation between soldiers and they were heading right for the group.
-"You're going home wrapped in an American flag with a hunk of cheese up your ass Caparzo you s mart ass!"
-The sergeant cast him a steely glare.
+It was the circle of men with a smoky gray fog of smoke surrounding them that she heard the brief conversation between soldiers and they were heading right for that group.
+"You're going home wrapped in an American flag with a hunk of cheese up your ass Caparzo you smart ass!"
+The sergeant cast him a glare.